About the Garmin echoMAP Plus 43cv

 NMEA 2000: The ECHOMAP Plus 43cv can be connected to an NMEA 2000 network which can carry power and data along the same cable.
 If your vessel has an existing NMEA 2000 network, it should already be connected to power.
 The device can share data from other NMEA 2000 devices, such as sensors or a VHF radio, plus you may also be able to view fuel and engine data on the display.
 The necessary cables and connectors are sold separately.

-Note: The transducer comes with both a transom mount and a trolling motor mount.
+Note: The transducer comes with a transom mount.

 Sonar Views: The ECHOMAP Plus 43cv's sonar display scrolls from right to left to show the sonar readings from the transducer.
 The bottom depth is displayed in large numerals, along with the water temperature, and water speed.
 The unit has an adjustable depth range, and the depth scale is shown at the bottom of the screen, along with the transducer frequency.
 You can choose from four basic styles of sonar views: